Answering 10 of your Coffee FAQs

 First, you'll need to master the art of steaming milk.
 Then you should begin with a basic design.

-Pour an espresso into the bottom of a round cup, and then adding a small amount of steamed milk.
+Pour an espresso into the bottom of a round cup, and then add a small amount of steamed milk.

 Swirl the espresso and milk together.
-Pour more of your milk slowly and evenly from fairly high, and then move the milk closer to the cup as you finish.
+Pour more of your milk slowly and evenly from a fairly high position, and then move the milk closer to the cup as you finish.

 We have lots of information about coffee, coffee equipment or particular techniques on our blog, and we're happy to answer any of your questions on our Instagram!